tessercat/stack-deploy/README.md

 - Exim mailer config.
 - Nginx and Let's Encrypt certificates.
-- Opinionated `iptables` and `ipset` configuration.
+- Opinionated `iptables` and `ipset` configuration and a localhost-only firewall service to manage it.
-- A simple localhost firewall API.
 - Basic prometheus node and firewall metrics/alerts.

 You must control a DNS domain